 5. Individualized attention.

 In a traditional classroom setting, you may feel uncomfortable asking questions out loud.
 You may feel you are competing for your professor’s attention even as class concludes.
 Online courses can help eliminate this and provide you more of the individualized attention you crave.
 In an online learning environment, students can always email their professor directly.
 You can also set up one-to-one sessions with faculty, if needed, to get your questions answered live.
-Many schools are working to enhance online collaboration, and prioritizing the needs and success of students—especially now, as the coronavirus pandemic continues and distance learning is required in many areas nationwide.
+Many schools are working to enhance online collaboration, and prioritizing the needs and success of students — specially now, as the coronavirus pandemic continues and distance learning is required in many areas nationwide.

 Cons of Online School